 Once you’ve found bearings by navigating the labyrinth of cobbled lanes above the harbour at Looe, take a walk along Banjo Pier.
 This is a great viewpoint to watch the trawlers returning with their catch.
 Across the bay is Looe Island, 22 acres of conservation land that can sometimes be accessed at low tide.

 The joy of the area is that there are not just miles and miles of sandy, unspoiled beaches; there are the clifftops and the countryside beyond.
 Another plus is that a holiday of sea, sun, surf, and sand need not mean leaving Mutley at home.
 Most of the pubs and restaurants are happy to welcome sandy paws, and you will never struggle to find dog-friendly cottages in Looe either.

 Whether you are looking for a penthouse apartment located close to the west Looe Key side, a spacious and comfortable apartment in Looe town centre or a quirky fisherman’s cottage filled with original features set on a fifty-five-acre site, Looe Cornwall has it all.
 Nearby Spindrift offers charming accommodation also whether your preference is a spacious bungalow, semi-detached cottage, or superb first-floor apartment.
-Find accommodation that is just right for your family, four-legged members included, and book a holiday that is certainly going to blow away the cobwebs and make you wonder why you had ever crossed the channel for fun in the sun.
+Find plenty dog friendly self catering properties in Cornwall that are right for your family, four-legged members included, and book a holiday that is certainly going to blow away the cobwebs and make you wonder why you had ever crossed the channel for fun in the sun.